🧠 “When the Brain Creates Its Own World”

 The Difference Between Ordinary Dreams and Lucid Dreams

 🌌 1.
-Ordinary Dreams — The Brain in a Completely “Irrational” State
+Ordinary Dreams — The Brain in an “Irrational” State

 (Harvard Medical School, Department of Neuropsychiatry, 2021)